spatineo/harvester-seasons-2024/README.md

 ```

 2. Your browser will open a login, accept stuff.
 3. Go back to the vscode terminal, you will be presented with options.
-Choose either harvester-staging or harvester-production
+Choose either harvester-seasons-staging or harvester-seasons-production

 4. Enter in the following information: